otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    message.
 5. Party receives and validates the auth-i message.
 Replies with prekey message to be stored.
-6. Server stores prekey message. // TODO: sends acknowledment that it has stored?
+6. Server stores prekey message. // TODO: sends acknowledgment that it has stored?

 ## Retrieving Prekey Messages

 // TODO: how to do this query?

-1. Party requests a prekey message from server.
+1. Party requests a prekey message from server by asking for it from an specific party x.
 2. Server replies with prekey message. // TODO: deletes this prekey or waits for its expiration?